ieyring/bitcoin/README.md

 # bitcoin
-Classes that work with BitCoinApis
+Collection of PHP Classes that work with various BitCoinApis